bryancwilson/Music-AI-Research/README.md

 a higher level of originality then that of generative supervised learning models.

 ### Methodology
 It is common for path planning problems that utilize Machine Learning employ Reinforcement Learning techniques.
+For step wise music composition, I decided to approach this as a path planning problem.

+#### Environment
+One of the necessary components for a reinforcement learning model is an environment.
+An environment is a model of the conditions for which the agents must learn through taking actions given a certain state.
+For this project I choose a grand staff (treble and bass cleff

+#### Q-Learning
+I utilized an e-greedy temporal difference off policy Q-Learning Algorithm.

+#### Reward Function
+It would've been infeasible to create an effective reward function based on general musci theory due to its intractible breadth.
+Therfore I chose to construct a reward function solely on jazz harmonic theory.

 This works utilizes an e-greedy temporal difference off policy Q Learning Algorithm.
 The Environment consists of a pre written bass and melody line with a starting chord for reference.
 The algorithm has an action space of 72 chords and can only choose one chord per